yieldprotocol/vault-v2/packages/foundry/contracts/README_WITCH.md

 The `point` function is a standard function to change orchestration throughout the Yield Protocol.
 While it could be simplified for this contract, we prefer to keep it as is for consistency.

 ### OtherWitches
 The name is a bit misleading, as any address can be entered.
-Bettern naming suggestions are welcome.
+Better naming suggestions are welcome.

 ### Reentrancy
 We trust other contracts in the Yield Protocol, including tokens accepted as collateral or underlying, as safe against reentrancy.
 They are only added through governance.